 I recently spoke with Melanie Tait on the ABC Radio Nightlife program about open relationships.
 This was a fascinating discussion with some interesting callers on the talkback sharing their experiences.

-Gay men have been negotiating open relationships for as long as time.
-Although gay men do tend to be more adept at negotiating and managing open relationships, many couples still end up in my office because of issues caused by opening the relationship.
+Although gay men do tend to be more adept at negotiating and managing open relationships when compared to their heterosexual counterparts, many gay couples still end up in my office because of issues caused by opening the relationship.

 You can listen to the audio of my interview below or read some of the points I cover below:

 - also called non-monogamy, an open relationship is a form of not being sexually exclusive with your partner